JRubalcaba/jrubalcaba.github.io/research/index.md

 ---

-<p> Now more than ever, ecologists face the challenge of predicting how diversity will respond to a changing environment, which requires integrating theories and methods from disciplines such as physiology, population ecology, biogeography, and macroecology.
-I'm interested in developing theory that connects these ideas and ultimately understand the causes of the broad-scale patterns that we observe in macroecology and biogeography.</p>
+Now more than ever, ecologists face the challenge of predicting how diversity will respond to a changing environment, which requires integrating theories and methods from disciplines such as physiology, population ecology, biogeography, and macroecology.
+I'm interested in developing theory that connects these ideas and ultimately understand the causes of the broad-scale patterns that we observe in macroecology and biogeography.

 <h4> Projecting global biodiversity responses from first biological principles (SCALE) </h4>